entropia/tip-toi-reveng/README.md

  * What are all the header fields?
 (See [wip/Header.md](wip/Header.md))
  * Finish decoding the games.
 (See [wip/games.txt](wip/games.txt))
  * What is the purpose of the additional script table?
- * Find a DIY way to print in a TipToi compatible way.

 Other resources in this repository
 ----------------------------------